Mullaivendan9894/Mullaivendan9894/README.md

 - 📊 Transforming data into impactful insights
 - 💡 Fun Fact: I'm a **pattern explorer** and love challenging datasets!

+> _"The more errors you make, the cleverer you become"_
+> — My Data Science Journey
 ---

 ## 🛠️ Tools & Technologies